-Working Together 2015 specifies that LSCB's, local authorities and their partners should be commissioning and providing services for children at risk of sexual exploitation, female genital mutilation and radicalisation (Chapter 1, Section 17).
+Working Together to Safeguard Children specifies that LSCP's, local authorities and their partners should be commissioning and providing services for children at risk of sexual exploitation, female genital mutilation and radicalisation (Chapter 1, Section 17).

 The Counter - Terrorism and Security Act 2015 "places a duty on specified authorities, including local authorities and childcare, education and other children's services providers … to have due regard to the need to prevent people from being drawn into terrorism ("the Prevent duty")… The Counter-Terrorism and Security Act 2015 will also place a duty on local authorities to ensure Channel panels are in place.
 Panels assess the extent to which identified individuals are vulnerable to being drawn into terrorism.
 There is a single Panel for Nottinghamshire and Nottingham City supported by the Police Prevent Team Schools and colleges are listed in the Act as partners of the panel.

 AMENDMENTThis chapter was updated in November 2016 with minor changes to terminology and clarification of the on-line reporting process and a link to the Educate Against Hate website has been added.

 Radicalisation is defined as the process by which people come to support terrorism and extremism and, in some cases, to then participate in terrorist groups.